 In recent months, the Monthly Monitor has tracked the mounting coverage of gene-editing techniques like TALENs and CRISPR.
 We’ve read about their potential to accelerate breeding programs, to avoid the regulations associated with GMOs, and to dispel consumer fears of transgenics.
 But in last month’s MIT Technology Review, Antonio Regalado reported on another potential implication of the new generation of gene-editing techniques: they could foster the growth of smaller biotech companies.

 The MIT Technology Review story spotlighted the work of University of Minnesota plant geneticist Dan Voytas, who is working with Cellectis Plant Sciences to produce a gene-edited potato that both has a longer shelf life, and produces less acrylamide than conventional varieties.
 Voytas said the potato took only about a year to create.
 “If you did it via breeding it would take five to 10 years,” he told Regalado.
-Luc Mathis, the CEO of Cellectis Plant Sciences, added to MIT Technology Review that developing the gene-edited potato cost “a tenth” of what it does to create and bring to market a transgenic plant like corn or soy.
+Luc Mathis, the CEO of Cellectis Plant Sciences, added to MIT Technology Review that developing the gene-edited potato cost “a tenth” of what it does to create and bring to market a

 The implication of this faster, lower-cost method of breeding is that it will level the playing field, enabling smaller companies to compete.
 “Small companies,” Regalado writes, “think they can very quickly develop new crops for a fraction of the typical cost — even in species so far untouched by biotechnology like avocados, sorghum, and decorative flowers.”
 For more on gene editing, read “A Potato Made with Gene Editing.”